Dryer sheets have many uses outside of the laundry room. This page features a tip about using dryer sheets to repel bees.

 By s.richard from Church Point, LA

 Bounce dryer sheets keep pests such as mice away, I use them around the camp site, this also works for ants.
 They also repel mosquitoes (just stick a sheet through a belt loop).
 Stick the sheets into your drawers or closets to keep things from smelling musty.
-You can use them to dust, as they are anti static they keep dust from resettling.
-If you are into hand sewing take the needle after you have threaded it and push it through a sheet of Bounce, it will keep the thread from tangling after stitches. :)

 If you do machine appliqueing while sewing, it makes a good fabric underneath your work to keep it from puckering.